 Gerald and Margo met at Antonio Dattilo-Rubbo’s evening art classes in the late 1920s.
 They were married in October 1932.
 In 1934 they went abroad and enrolled at the Central School of Arts and Crafts, London.
-Gerald studied under John Skeaping and in 1934 he exhibited with Six Colonial Artists at the Cooling Galleries, New Bond Street.
+Gerald studied under John Skeaping and in the same year he exhibited with six colonial artists at the Cooling Galleries, New Bond Street.
 Margo worked on textile design, painting and drawing with John Farleigh.

 In the early 1940s Gerald took over the management of Farley & Lewers quarry at Castlereagh, near Penrith.
 During his spare time he carved animals and birds in wood and stone, creating a large number of realistic and semi-abstract sculptures.
 Sculptor Margel Hinder, a close friend, said that Gerald’s ‘love and understanding for the wood and stone of his own land, coupled with his sensitivity for the inner life of wild animals and birds, carried out with his assured craftsmanship, led to some of his finest and most distinguished works’.